marxanweb/general/documentation/docs_user.md

 Every user has access to their own profile and settings through the User menu which allows you to change overall settings for Marxan Web, change your personal information and your password.
 For more information see [The User menu](#the-user-menu).

 ### The Users window (admin users only)
-The Users window provides information on the users that are registered on the server that the user is currently connected to and is available from the Admin menu.
+The Users window provides information on the users that are registered on the server and is available from the Admin menu.
 The table shows the following information: the username, the users full name and email and their current role.
 At the bottom of the Users window is a toolbar that allows you to manage Users.
 These tools are described in the following sections.

 ### Managing users
 #### New User Registration